15 Most Beautiful Coastal Walks in Sydney

 Georges Head between Taronga Zoo and Balmoral Beach

-This 6.5 km track meanders past secluded beaches, picturesque bays, impressive lookouts, and various historical sights.
+This 6.5 km route winds past secluded beaches, picturesque bays, stunning lookouts, and several historic landmarks.

-The best way to get to Taronga Zoo is by ferry from Circular Quay.
-The ferry trip crossing Sydney Harbour is a great experience, and on the weekends, you can take advantage of the daily travel cap on all public transport.
+The best way to reach Taronga Zoo is by ferry from Circular Quay.
+The ferry ride across Sydney Harbour is an experience in itself, and on weekends, you can take advantage of the daily travel cap on public transport.

 More information: Taronga Zoo to Balmoral Beach.